+The main result of this paper is the variance result given in Theorem \ref{theoremfluct}.
+It states that provided certain differentiability conditions on the mean LCS-curve,

-for a model with sparse long blocks added into an iid sequence with $k$-equiprobable letters.
+for a model with sparse long blocks inserted into an iid sequence with $k$-equiprobable letters.
 (A {\it block} is a maximal contiguous substring consisting of only one symbol.)
+The conditions used are given in Subsection \ref{conditions}.

 The model considered will be described in detail at the beginning of Section~\ref{severallong} but let us, nevertheless, already give an overview of it.
-Let $\beta$ and $p$ to be reals (independent of $n$) such that
+Let $\beta$ and $p$ to be any real constants (independent of $n$ and $d$) such that

 and